 The health care provider approval must state that the provider finds that it is medically appropriate for the student to possess or possess and self-administer an epinephrine auto-injector and the student should be in possession of the epinephrine auto-injector at all times.
+(The text of the Utah Department of Health form used for parental request and health care provider approval is provided at the end of this policy.)

-Utah Code Ann § 26-41-104 (2008)
+Utah Code § 26-41-104(4) (2015)